routegy/routegy-docs/app/docs/reference/action-types/README.md

 ## Relations

-A action type is made up of the following relations:
+An action type is made up of the following relations:

 * [Workspace](/reference/workspaces/) (many-to-one)
 * [Pattern](/reference/patterns/) (many-to-one)